 You can also try establishing a bedtime routine starting from the very first night.
 This is not always possible, but again, it can be a big help.
 If the foster child is young, try giving them a bath or shower to relax them, brush their teeth, and send them off to sweet dreams with a calming story.

 If you think it’s right and the foster child is willing to open up, you can even try to leave some time for some deep conversation.
 More often than not, children need to process what is happening to them, as well as let out their emotions.
 They’re feeling scared, sad, confused, and bedtime tends to bring those emotions to the surface.
 A fun conversation that calms them down and fills them with feelings of positivity should make all the difference.

 The very first week usually entails multiple contacts with social workers.
 If you go through London foster care agencies, then they will most likely have their own social worker that will pay you a visit.
 This is not something to fear, in fact, it’s great as it allows everybody to make sure they are on the same page.

 School and Daycare

-If your foster child is school-aged, then you’re going to need to address their school as soon as possible.
+If your foster child is school-aged, then you need to address their school as soon as possible.
 Get in touch and change contact information, and let them know that you are now their guardian.
 In most cases, the school should already be aware of the placement from the London foster care agency.
 If so, great!
 It makes things a lot easier on both ends.

-If you’re a foster parent to younger children, then you’re going to want to get daycare set up, again, as soon as possible.
+If you’re a foster parent to younger children, then you need daycare set up, again, as soon as possible.
 If they are already enrolled in a daycare centre, then we suggest you don’t change it.
 There is already enough change going on in their lives, and you don’t want to be the person to add to it.

 Clothing & Basic Necessities